TaliMotzkin/Project/README.md

 To address these challenges, we introduce a three-stage framework.
 First, we develop close-to-realistic simulators, modelling the dynamics of collectives using predictive models, further enhanced with a sampling approach to improve accuracy.
 The second stage extends these models to create mission-aware agents ($C$), which demonstrate higher goal achievement;
 however, their appearance often deviates from the expected distribution.
-In the third stage, we refine $C$s' behaviour using a Generative Adversarial Network (GAN), which trains them to remain undetected within the $S$ collective.
+In the third stage, we refine $C$ behaviour using a Generative Adversarial Network (GAN), which trains them to remain undetected within the $S$ collective.

 Evaluations were conducted across fish, NBA players, and pedestrian datasets.
 In all datasets, within the GAN framework,